discord-net/Discord.Net/docs/guides/getting_started/intro.md

 Now your first bot is complete.
-You may continue to add on to this if you desire, but for any bots that will be carrying out multiple commands, it is strongly recommended to use the command framework as shown below.
+You may continue to add on to this if you desire, but for any bots that will be carrying out multiple commands, we strongly recommend you using the command framework as shown below.

 For your reference, you may view the [completed program].